Salesforce-Marketing-Cloud-Engagement-Developer Practice Test Questions

 D. Delete any unnecessary Sendable Data Extensions:

-Deleting unnecessary Sendable Data Extensions will not directly impact the speed of the Contact Delete process.
-Sendable Data Extensions are used for sending emails but do not influence the underlying process for deleting contacts from the system.
+This is irrelevant to the speed of a Contact Delete process.
+Sendable Data Extensions are used for linking data to the sendable audience, but deleting them does not affect the underlying Contact record or the system's throughput for deleting those contacts from the database.

 Which SSJS library can be used in email messages?